EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    See the attribute in the standard mode, :ref:`priority<sector-priority>`.

 timeslices_levels:
-   See the attribute in the standard mode, :ref:`user_guide/inputs/toml:timeslices`.
+   See the attribute in the standard mode, `Timeslices`_.

 .. _preset-consumption: